War in Donbas: August 2014 invasion by Russian forces

+On 23 August heavily armed men, believed to be Russian troops, erected a roadblock southwest of Amvrosiivka, in the vicinity of Kolosky, approximately 10 kilometers from the border.
+The next day, Ukrainian media reported that Russian army armoured forces equipped with 250 vehicles and artillery had entered Amvrosiivka, in what seemed to be the beginning of a major offensive on Mariupol.

-By 25 August, an insurgent counter-offensive had stalled the government's offensive on Donetsk and Luhansk cities.
+By 25 August, an insurgent counter-offensive had stalled the government's advance on Donetsk and Luhansk cities.
 Insurgents attacked government positions in Shchastia, and along the Siverskyi Donets River in Luhansk Oblast.
 As this attack occurred, insurgents in Luhansk received reinforcements.
 Government forces near Ilovaisk and Amvrosiivka in Donetsk Oblast became surrounded by insurgents, after their attempt to take Ilovaisk was halted by heavy shelling.
 The pro-government volunteer Donbas Battalion, trapped in the city for days by the insurgents, accused the Ukrainian government and Armed Forces of "abandoning" them.

 Other volunteer battalions, such as the Azov and Dnipro, left Ilovaisk after encountering heavy resistance.
 Donbas Battalion leader Semen Semenchenko said "I think it is profitable for the defence ministry not to send help, but to achieve a situation where volunteer battalions start blaming each other about who helped who".

 A column of armoured vehicles crossed into Ukraine from Russia near Novoazovsk on 25 August.
 There had been no insurgent formations within 30 km of this area for many weeks.
 Heavy fighting took place in the village of Markyne, 7 km from Novoazovsk.
 Insurgents used the village as a base to shell Novoazovsk.
 A spokesman for the National Security and Defence Council of Ukraine said that the entrance of the column into Ukraine was an attempt "by the Russian military in the guise of Donbas fighters to open a new area of military confrontation".

 According to the Mariupol city website, the Dnipro and Donbas battalions repelled the attack, and the "invaders" retreated to the border.
-Russian Foreign Minister Sergei Lavrov said he had no knowledge of the incident, and suggested that reports of the incident being an incursion by Russian forces were "disinformation."
+Russian Foreign Minister Sergei Lavrov said he had no knowledge of the incident, and suggested that reports of the incident being an incursion by Russian forces were "disinformation".
 Directly prior to the appearance of the column, the area was heavily shelled.
 The nearest insurgent artillery positions were beyond the range of this area.